Lots of things have to fall into place for a startup to scale.

-We talk to Xavier Sansó, founding Partner at Metrix Partners, a boutique advisory firm which provides fractional CFO and financial services to the startup community, about what makes for the ideal startup CFO.
+To find out more about what makes the ideal startup CFO, we talked to Xavier Sansó, founding Partner at Metrix Partners, a boutique advisory firm which provides fractional CFO and financial services to the startup community.

 The CFO role in a startup